 Communicable Disease Policy Requirements

-For your Communicable Disease Prevention policy to meet the requirements of ORH Certification, your policy needs to address several elements, regardless of the house’s level of support including…
+For your communicable disease prevention policy to meet the requirements of ORH certification, your policy needs to address several elements, regardless of the house’s level of support, including:

 1. Residents are not required to disclose communicable disease status to the recovery housing operator.

-For example, the policy can list that residents can use gloves or other protective equipment when exposed to bodily fluids, wash their hands frequently, keeping a clean environment and be encouraged not to share personal items with others.
+For example, the policy can list that residents can use gloves or other protective equipment when exposed to bodily fluids, wash their hands frequently, keep a clean environment and be encouraged not to share personal items with others.

-These materials need to be disposed of in accordance with recommendations from their health care provider or County Health Department.
+These materials need to be disposed of in accordance with recommendations from their health care provider or county health department.

 Course Syllabus